 - When thermometer reads 155°F, remove the turkey from the oven.
 Cover loosely with foil and let it rest for 10 minutes before carving and serving.

-Another NOTE: You can use the pan drippings and stock from basting to make a simple pan gravy.
+NOTE #2: You can use the pan drippings and stock from basting to make turkey gravy.